If you are a new mother, you may be wondering if it is safe to take hair, skin, and nail vitamins while breastfeeding.

 - Product Note: Exposure to heat or sunlight may lead to melting/damage of product.
 Hence customers are expected to be available during the product delivery

-- SPECIALLY FORMULATED FOR BREASTFEEDING: Contains higher amounts of vitamins A, C, D and E compared to our Prenatal Multi + DHA to meet increased demands during this unique period of life.
+- SPECIALLY FORMULATED POSTNATAL VITAMINS FOR BREASTFEEDING MOMS: Contains higher amounts of vitamins A, C, D and E compared to our Prenatal Multi + DHA to meet increased demands during this unique period of life.

 How Can I Keep My Hair, Skin, and Nails Healthy While Breastfeeding?